Rebecca Gayheart: Personal life

-Gayheart met Brett Ratner the day she moved to New York City in 1986, when she was 15 and he was 18.
-The two carried on a romantic relationship that spanned 13 years.
-She and Ratner were engaged in 1997, but the couple eventually separated in 1999.
+Gayheart had a 13-year relationship with director Brett Ratner beginning when he was 17 and she was 15.
+She and Ratner were engaged in 1997, but separated in 1999.
 Gayheart married actor Eric Dane on October 29, 2004, in Las Vegas.
-Dane told Flaunt magazine about how they met: "It's probably one of the least interesting stories in the world.
+Dane told Flaunt magazine how they met: "It's probably one of the least interesting stories in the world.
 It went basically like this: 'You wanna go out?'
 'Yeah, sure.'
 Ten months later, we were married."

-On August 17, 2009, a nude video was posted on the website gawker.com that showed former Miss Teen USA contestant Kari Ann Peniche with Gayheart and husband Eric Dane.